zaidbadiger/PresentationReviewApp/README.md

 Now that you're all installed and ready to go, it's time to use this app!

-Keep in mind the application already comes with several user accounts to enchance the visual aspect of the functionality.
+If you ran the seed file, your application will already come prepopulated with several user accounts.

 ### Sign Up
 The first thing you'll want to do for this app is sign up!
 You will need your name, email address, and a password to create an account.
 Next, you'll need to select whether you are a student or an instructor.
 Clicking the "Sign Up" button will create a user account and direct you to the Log In page.